-We are guided by advice and regulation from a number of professional and Government bodies, as we have been throughout.
-We have signed up to the BSA’s COVID-SAFE Charter, which is updated as the situation develops, as well as formulating our own Covid-safe Health and Safety and Safeguarding policies.
+We remain guided by advice and regulation from several professional and Government bodies, as we have been throughout.
+We have signed up to the BSA’s Covid-safe Charter.
 Regularly-updated guidance from the Medical Officers in Schools Association (MOSA) is also invaluable and we are of course subject to regulations from the Department of Education and Public Health England.

 Care for our pupils and staff comes before anything else.
-To that end we have put together a detailed Covid-Safe Health and Safety policy which will be updated and refined over the coming weeks.
+To that end we have put together a detailed Covid-Safe Health and Safety policy which has been updated over recent weeks.
 It includes physical adaptation to parts of the School, training of staff and pupils in behaviour protocols designed to keep the community safe from infection, hand washing stations, use of face coverings, visors or screens as appropriate, regular cleaning of classrooms and Houses, and visitor protocols.
-We will support the wearing of face coverings, whether or not this is mandated.
+We have also updated our Safeguarding Policy appropriately.

 We have also planned our response to any adult or child showing symptoms of Covid-19.
 Any adult showing symptoms will be sent home to self-isolate while awaiting test results and to stay at home until free of infection if this returns positive.
 National test and trace mechanisms will be observed.
 Isolation will be available in Houses for pupils showing symptoms until any test result returns.
 Pupils testing positive will be sent home until free of infection.
 For any who contract the virus and are unable to return home or go to family or guardians, we will care for them in the isolation facilities in School already identified and under preparation, separate from the Health Centre.

-What follows in the subsequent sections is further detail with regard to the different areas of Oundle’s operations and responsibilities.
+What follows in the subsequent sections is further updated detail about the different areas of Oundle’s operations and responsibilities.

 To this end, and for this year only, we are making the Field Weekend at the end of September an exeat weekend for all pupils rather than only for the First to Third Form, as would be the case in any other year.
-The activities in which the Fourth Form and above are usually involved over the Field Weekend are unlikely to be possible, but in any case we feel that all pupils and staff by that stage will benefit from a break, at home or with guardians.
+The activities in which the Fourth Form and above are usually involved over the Field Weekend are unlikely to be possible and, in any case, we feel that all pupils and staff by that stage will benefit from a break, at home or with guardians.

 The dates of the two-week half term or the end of term will not change.
 We have also retained the published exeat for all pupils from 12.55pm Friday 20th November.
 Pupils and staff will therefore, as term starts, be able to look ahead to blocks of three weeks, each interspersed with a break of some kind.